 Growing up in the wine growing region of McLaren Vale in South Australia, Scott was raised on fresh produce and good wine.
 At age 18 entered the Salon Culinaire, Australia’s largest culinary competition, securing gold and the recognition as ‘one to watch’ by Judge Bruno Cerdan.
 This helped Scott secure a position at restaurant Paul Bocuse with his mentor, Philippe Mouchel.

-At the top of his game, he balances a number of esteemed roles including that of television presenter, restaurateur and author, not to mention husband and father of three.
+At the top of his game, Scott balances a number of roles including that of television presenter (The Hot Plate, Masterchef, The Block, Postcards) restaurateur and author, not to mention husband and father of three.

 Phil Howard (Two Michelin Star restaurant – The Square, London)

-In 2011, after an extremely successful tenure as Executive Chef at The Point, Pickett decided to realise his dream and opened his first restaurant venture, Estelle in Northcote.
+After an extremely successful tenure as Executive Chef at The Point on Albert Park Lake, in 2011 Scott decided to realise his dream and opened his first restaurant venture.
 The Estelle received immediate commendations, achieving One Chef’s Hat in that year, as well as a nomination for ‘Best New Restaurant’.

-In 2014, Pickett launched a second venture, Saint Crispin at 300 Smith Street, Collingwood, in partnership with chef restaurateur Joe Grbac.
-Pickett was also nominated for Chef of the Year in 2014.
+In 2014, he launched a second venture, Saint Crispin, in partnership with chef restaurateur Joe Grbac.
+Scott was also nominated for Chef of the Year in 2014.
 In its opening year it was awarded One Hat and ‘Best New Restaurant’, and Two Chef’s Hats in 2015 and 2016.